 To return to a path where we improve our economic condition decade after decade instead of making it worse we need to do many things.
 But one of the first is to realize the issue is not that we can reallocate the wealth and have a 1960 lifestyle of wealth for everyone.
 We are not as rich as we were then.
 We probably never could have sustained that level (and certainly never could have sustained it compared to other countries).
 We have wasted a large portion of where would could have been today through bad policies and practices.
 But it is not that we can today say, ok, lets stop giving huge benefits to a few hundred thousand people that paid congress well to have special favors and now we can have everything like 1965.

-Yes I would do silly things like give huge tax breaks to trust fund babies, but those kinds of changes won’t amount to much.
+I would not do silly things like give huge tax breaks to trust fund babies, but those kinds of changes won’t amount to much.
 You have to fix the health care system.
 We show no interest in doing so.
 You have to either tax people to pay for the military spending or reduce it.
 We don’t seem interested in doing so.
 We have to start basing economic policy on good sense instead of who gives the most cash to politicians that we then elect.
-Again we show over and over through, when we elect politicians that favor their donors over the interest of the county, that we don’t seem interested in reducing corruption.
+Again we show over and over, when we elect politicians that favor their donors over the interest of the county, that we don’t seem interested in reducing corruption.
 We can’t expect the country not to be damaged if we don’t address the causes of the problems.